kekupua/kekupua.github.io/essays/what-is-javascript.md

   - Javascript
 ---

-#### What do you think about Javascript so far?
-If you’re a complete newbie, how does it compare to other programming languages that you know?
-If you have prior experience, did you learn new things from this module, perhaps with respect to ES6?
-Do you think Javascript is a good or bad programming language from a software engineering perspective?

-#### What about athletic software engineering?
-Did you find the practice WODs to be useful?
-What do you think about this style of learning?
-Is it stressful?
-Is it enjoyable?
-Do you think it will work for you?

 Javascript, the internet's universal language.
 Prior to beginning my enrollment in ICS 314, I had prior history working with Javascript in a few jobs.
 All of the jobs included some form of web component as a deliverable.
 Prior to working those jobs however, Javascript seemed like a foreign concept.
 "What is Javascript?", I asked myself.
 I had heard previously of Java as a tool for Minecraft modding but nothing of Javascript.
 After I began working with and learning Javascript, I began to see the ease of use and practicality in the language.
 Adding functionality to a web page or running simple offline scripts proved to be an interesting and challenging process.
 Javascript has been and will continue to be a critical tool in web development.
 As such, I believe it is a necessity to learn.

 Compared to other languages that I have experience with, such as Python and C/C++, I find Javascript to be simple, yet rewarding.
 The simplicity of type definitions in Javascript make it ill-suited for what may be larger scale, Object-Oriented projects that C++ could tackle, but it is still a robust language capable of handily completing tasks.
 Javascript continues to develop as a language and will only improve as time goes on.